A Categorical Framework for Learning Generalised Tree Automata: Generalised Tree Automata

-For bottom-up tree automata: \begin{itemize} \item $\beta_E \circ \alpha_s$ is the upper part of the observation table, as explained in~Example~\ref{ex:tree-wrappers}; \item $\beta_E \circ \delta_\mathsf{t} \circ F\alpha_S$ is the bottom part of the table.
-In fact, in this case the successor rows for $S$ are labelled by $FS = \coprod_{\gamma \in \Gamma} S^{\arity(\gamma)}$, i.e., by trees obtained by adding a new root symbol to those from $S$.
-Successor rows are then computed by plugging these trees into the contexts $E$, and querying the language.
-Note that this requires using the map $\gamma$ to convert the additional root and its arguments into a tree before they are plugged into a context. \item $\beta_E \circ i_\mathsf{t}$ returns the leaf rows, i.e., those labelled by the leaf symbols $I$; \item $o_\mathsf{t} \circ \alpha_S$ queries the language for each row label. \end{itemize} For unordered tree automata the maps are similar.
-The key difference is that now rows are labelled by trees and contexts up to equations.
-As a consequence, there is just one successor row for each set of trees in $S$, whereas in the previous case we have one successor row for each symbol $\gamma \in \Gamma$ and $\arity(\gamma)$-list of trees from $S$. \end{example}
+We now give the intuition behind the maps of \autoref{prop:setmorphisms}: \begin{itemize}[noitemsep,topsep=0pt] \item The top part of the observation table has rows labelled by trees in $S$, columns by contexts in $E$, and rows are computed by plugging their tree labels into each column context and querying the language.
+When $E$ contains only contexts with exactly one instance of $\square$, this corresponds precisely to the observation tables of~\cite{DrewesH03,BesombesM07}. \item The bottom part contains rows labelled over elements of $FS = \coprod_{\gamma \in \Gamma} S^{\arity(\gamma)}$, i.e., trees obtained by adding a new root symbol to those from $S$.
+This generalises adding an alphabet symbol to row labels, as done in the bottom observation table of \LStar.
+Rows are computed as in the top part, by plugging their tree labels into contexts $E$ and querying. \item The input rows are those for the leaves $I$, and the row output function queries the language for each row label. \end{itemize} The case of unordered trees is analogous, with a key difference: wrapper maps are now up to equations, as both $S$ and $E$ are sets of unordered trees.
+The corresponding observation table can be understood as containing equivalence classes of rows and columns.
+For instance, the bottom part has only one successor row for each set of trees in $S$, whereas in the previous case we have one successor row for each symbol $\gamma \in \Gamma$ and $\arity(\gamma)$-list of trees from $S$. \end{example}

+\paragraph*{Hypotheses.} Recall that, given a closed and consistent wrapper $(\alpha_S,\beta_E)$, the state space of the associated hypothesis is given by the image of $\beta_E \circ \alpha_S \colon S \to O^E$.
+Since $S$ and $E$ are finite sets, we can compute the image of this function.
+For bottom-up and unordered tree automata, as in the DA case (see \autoref{ex:dawrapper}), this image consists of distinct rows.
+The initial states, outputs and dynamics of the hypothesis automaton are defined as follows:

+Closedness and consistency ensure well-definedness.
+We know from \autoref{prop:setmorphisms} how to compute those functions via membership queries.